-1.5 Interim Protective and Remedial Measures Implemented by the University for Complainants and Respondents
+1.5 Supportive Measures Implemented by the University for Complainants and Respondents

-After receiving a report of Prohibited Conduct, the Title IX Coordinator may implement interim protective and remedial measures ("Interim Measures") while the University assesses, investigates, and resolves the report.
-Interim Measures may be implemented upon request or at the Title IX Coordinator's initiative.
-Section 2.6 of the Policy explains the availability of Interim Measures and how they are determined, implemented, and enforced.
+After receiving a report of Prohibited Conduct, the Title IX Coordinator may implement protective and remedial measures ("Supportive Measures") while the University assesses, investigates, and resolves the report.
+Supportive Measures may be implemented upon request or at the Title IX Coordinator's initiative.
+Section 4.6 of the Policy explains the availability of Supportive Measures and how they are determined, implemented, and enforced.

-The following are examples of Interim Measures:
+The following are examples of Supportive Measures:

-- Issuing an interim administrative action under Section 6.4 of the Student Code of Conduct, including: - Issuing a no-contact directive, which prohibits a student (e.g., the Respondent) from having verbal, physical, written, and/or electronic contact with another person (e.g., the Complainant) and/or from being present on designated University-controlled property for a definite or indefinite period of time (no-contact directives may be mutual, e.g., the Complainant may also receive a directive to not contact the Respondent); and/or - o Imposing interim actions on the Respondent (e.g., an interim suspension if the Vice Chancellor for Student Life has reasonable cause to believe that a Respondent's continued presence on University-controlled property or at University-affiliated activities poses a significant risk of substantial harm to the health, safety, or welfare of others); - Informing the Complainant of the right to report the incident to the police for criminal investigation and prosecution and offering to assist the Complainant in reporting an incident to the police: - Putting a Respondent (if an employee) on leave, in accordance with other applicable University policies, prior to the conclusion of the investigation and resolution of a report of Prohibited Conduct; - Assisting an individual in obtaining medical, advocacy, and counseling services; - Exploring changes in living, transportation, dining, and working arrangements; - Arranging appointments for an individual for follow-up on-campus support services or offcampus support services, such as those identified in this Section 1 (e.g., arranging an appointment with the Knoxville Family Justice Center to discuss options for pursuing an order of protection in Knox County Fourth Circuit Court); - Exploring changes in class and extracurricular schedules, including adjustments so that the Complainant and the Respondent do not share the same classes; - Assisting an individual in communicating with faculty; - Reviewing any disciplinary action(s) taken against the Complainant to see if there is a causal connection between the Respondent's misconduct and the misconduct that may have resulted in the Complainant being disciplined; - Assisting an individual in requesting that directory information be removed from public sources by contacting the Office of the University Registrar; - Accessing academic support for an individual, including tutoring;
+- Issuing a no-contact directive, which provides mutual restrictions between parties from having verbal, physical, written, and/or electronic contact and/or from being present on designated University-controlled property for a definite or indefinite period of time. - Issuing an Emergency Removal (i.e. Interim Suspension) of the Respondent (student or employee) is issued based on an immediate threat to the physical health or safety of any student or other individual arising from the allegations of Prohibited Conduct.
+The Respondent will have the ability to challenge the decision immediately (within 3 business days) following the removal;

-Assisting with requesting academic accommodations such as re-scheduling exams, obtaining extensions of time for assignments, re-taking a course, dropping a course, or withdrawing for a semester without financial or academic penalty.
+- Informing the Complainant of the right to report the incident to the police for criminal investigation and prosecution and offering to assist the Complainant in reporting an incident to the police; - Putting a Respondent (if an employee) on leave, in accordance with other applicable University policies, prior to the conclusion of the investigation and resolution of a report or formal complaint of Prohibited Conduct; - Assisting an individual in obtaining medical, advocacy, and counseling services; - Exploring changes in living, transportation, dining, and working arrangements; - Arranging appointments for an individual for follow-up on-campus support services or off-campus support services, such as those identified in this Section 1 (e.g., arranging an appointment with the Knoxville Family Justice Center to discuss options for pursuing an order of protection in Knox County Fourth Circuit Court); - Exploring changes in class and extracurricular schedules, including adjustments so that the Complainant and the Respondent do not share the same classes; - Assisting an individual in communicating with faculty; - Assisting an individual in requesting that directory information be removed from public sources by contacting the Office of the University Registrar; - Accessing academic support for an individual, including tutoring; - Assisting with requesting academic accommodations such as re-scheduling exams, obtaining extensions of time for assignments, re-taking a course, dropping a course, or withdrawing for a semester without financial or academic penalty.